Doctor of Nursing Practice Program

 - Practice integration tailored to each student’s scholarly interests

 - Health care agencies/organizations who are practice partners and support applying knowledge and skills from coursework to their practice settings

 - Actively practicing faculty who will mentor you in evidence-based knowledge

 - Learning built upon Vanderbilt’s 100-year history of leadership and excellence in nursing teaching, practice and research

 Central to the DNP curriculum is the application of evidence-based practice methods within practice settings throughout the program of study.
 Evidence-based practice is classically defined as the integration of best research evidence with practice expertise and patient values to facilitate healthcare decision-making.
 The goals of the DNP program are to prepare nurse scholars to:

 - Assess, analyze, evaluate, and manage complex health environments serving diverse populations to improve patient and population health outcomes;

-Our DNP program is fully accredited by the Accreditation Commission for Education in Nursing (ACEN) and meets recommendations of the American Association of Colleges of Nursing and the National Organization of Nurse Practitioner Faculties.
+The Master's, Post-Master’s Certificate and Doctor of Nursing Practice programs at Vanderbilt University School of Nursing are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791Our DNP program is fully accredited by the Commission on Collegiate Nursing Education (CCNE) and meets recommendations of the American Association of Colleges of Nursing and the National Organization of Nurse Practitioner Faculties.